-The Chief Justice's Court of the Supreme Court witnessed an exchange of fierce arguments on Friday that ultimately led to the 3-judge bench of the Supreme Court to referring the issue to a Constitution Bench.
+The Chief Justice's Court of the Supreme Court witnessed an exchange of fierce arguments on Friday in the Karnataka MLA Case.

 The matter at hands of the 3-judge bench of the Supreme Court was whether the Speaker of Karnataka Assembly was right in not acting on the resignation of the rebel MLAs swiftly.
 An argument was advanced by Dr. Rajeev Dhavan, who appeared on behalf of the Chief Minister of Karnataka, that the Court was drawn into a political thicket by the MLAs and made to pass orders on 11th July (directing the Speaker to consider the resignation during the course of the day) on the basis of an inaccurate representation of facts.
 He further added, "Allegations of scams, maladministration in the state, the working of the government coming to a halt were leveled, but some of these rebel MLAs are themselves involved in the scams...there wasn't enough justification for this court to step in."